 Click on your pattern to fill your shape with it.

 At first, your pattern might not appear the way you thought it would.
 Above, my pattern appears to be zoomed in so much that you can’t see the actual pattern.
 Luckily, you can alter the way your pattern appears on the shape using the Scale and Angle settings at the bottom of the panel.

 The scale option determines how many times the pattern is repeated within the shape.
-Changing the scale of the pattern from 100% to 23% will repeat the pattern more often.
-Since the pattern was created to be seamless, it doesn’t matter which scale you use.
+Changing the scale of the pattern from 100% to 23% will repeat it more often.
+Since I created a repeating pattern, it doesn’t matter which scale you use.

 You can also adjust the Angle setting to rotate your pattern.
 Play with these settings until you’re happy with how your pattern looks.